wanglab-cns/cns-ngs-clinical/README.md

 ## Notes

-- Analyses are implemented in R/Bioconductor using standard statistical and bioinformatics approaches, with IDH status determined from combined IDH1 and IDH2 mutation data.
+- IDH status is derived from available IDH1 and IDH2 mutation data.
-- The repository is designed to support reproducible and extensible clinicogenomic analyses in CNS tumours.
+- Histology is harmonized before subgroup classification.
+- Analyses are performed for the overall cohort and for patients with IDH-wildtype glioblastoma, IDH-mutant tumours, and IDH-wildtype non-glioblastoma tumours.
+- Subgroup results should be interpreted considering sample size and statistical power.